 So what makes a good hull?
 I found it of interest to you to hear the experts on this matter.
-So I contacted a top RIB hull designer to tell us more on this subject.
+So I contacted a top RIB hull designer to tell us more on this subject: Alexandros Stavroulakis.

 Designing a Skipper Boat is a new challenge every time.
 Having studied naval architecture and industrial design and also being working in the boat industry from an early age, he knows each detail and every step of the boat construction from the inside to the outside and has the ability to make a supreme design from inside out.

 As I am travelling in Aegean Sea and most of the times I meet short and big waves, I need to have hulls that have the ability to plane in very low speed without pushing the bow up very high.

 These are called “spray rails”.
 They are especially designed to interrupt the flow of the water to the upper level of the hull.

 The water line when a boat running is a triangle with the one corner at the bow.
 The deeper the hull the bigger the water line.
 This also means a bigger surface touching the water.
 So resulting in higher drag and more consumption.

 The spay rails, interact with that flow making the hull riding in higher level.
 This delivers a smaller water line and lower drag.
 Therefore these horizontal “ribs” are very important and contribute massively to a better return.

 The dead rise is the angle from the hull to the “floor” on the end of the hull (stern).
 The bigger the deadrise the smoother the landing after a jump.
 And also the stability could be not so good, the fuel efficiency and the top speed.